 The most common cash value insurance policies include the following:

-These policies invest your cash value into securities like stocks and bonds.
-The funds grow or decline based on performance of the investments.
+- Variable Life Insurance: These policies invest your cash value in securities such as stocks and bonds.
+The funds grow or decline based on the performance of the investments.

-Is Cash Value Life Insurance Right for Me?
+Who Is Cash Value Life Insurance Right For?

 The added costs and complexity don’t make it practical for those simply needing temporary coverage.
 For most Canadians, a renewable term life policy is the most cost-effective way to secure protection for your loved ones.